leobudima/elogii-blog/content/how-to-choose-delivery-management-software.md

 It can easily integrate with any specific service or technical requirements, or incorporate regulations that govern the market.

+### For any industry

-That’s why a variety of companies use Delivery Management Software as their go-to choice:
+A variety of companies use Delivery Management Software as their go-to choice:

 * Food and beverage
 * Retail delivery